Foot Passenger Travel Information

 Important Information for Foot Passengers Traveling This Summer

-Foot passenger travel resumes Wednesday, July 8!
+Foot passenger travel has resumed!
 There are some important new procedures and precautions to be aware of, so please read on for more information about how we've updated our process to help keep our passengers and crew safe and healthy this summer.

 Do I Need a Reservation?